Exercise - Write to the Expense Report table

 The record to be written is wrapped in an If() statement that looks at the VarExpenseMode variable.
 If the item is New, you would use Defaults('Expense Reports').
 However, if the record already exists in your table, you can use VarExpense to update the existing item, because it holds all information that Microsoft Dataverse needs to understand which record is being edited or updated.

 The item information can be difficult, but it's a significant reason for changing your control names to something that makes logical sense.
 The text and date fields, such as Trip Destination and Departure Date, are reasonably simple to write.
-You would reference the control in which the information is entered, and then explore further in that control to find the exact information, such as 'Text' for a text input or 'SelectedDate' for a date picker.
+You can reference the control holding the input data, and then explore further in that control to find the exact information, such as 'Text' for a text input or 'SelectedDate' for a date picker.
+Each control has information in it as a record does.
+Power Apps helps you find the information you're looking for as you use the control in a formula.

 The last two fields are more complicated.
 Report Status is a choice field and Traveler is a lookup to the User table.
 We cover them in a little more detail below.